solidfire/solidfire-cli/README.md

 --volumeid

-The volume to list snapshots for.If not provided, all snapshots for all volumes are returned.
+The volume to list snapshots for.
+If not provided, all snapshots for all volumes are returned.

 #### createschedule ####
 Command: